James Bailey looks at an important change to private residence relief for capital gains tax purposes.

 This practice became known as ‘flipping’ a property, and was very popular with members of parliament before the expenses scandal.
 It was probably inevitable that something would be done to curtail it.

-An important change
+An important change - A shortened exemption period

 It has been announced that for disposals of property after 5 April 2014, the 36 month final period exemption will be shortened to 18 months.
 The date of disposal for CGT purposes is the date contracts are exchanged, but if contracts are exchanged before 6 April 2014, the 36 month exemption will only apply if completion takes place before 6 April 2015.